Missing Rochester man’s SUV found engulfed in flames in Florida

 BRANDON, Fla.
-(WFLA) – The Hillsborough County Sheriff’s Office says an SUV belonging to a missing Rochester man was found early Tuesday morning.
+(WROC) – The Hillsborough County Sheriff’s Office says an SUV belonging to a missing Rochester man was found early Tuesday morning.

-Ortiz was last seen on Branch Street in Rochester on July 6 wearing blue jeans, an unknown color t-shirt, and a gold Jesus necklace.
+Ortiz’s brother says he was last seen at Cam’s Pizza on East Avenue in Rochester on July 6 wearing blue jeans, an unknown color t-shirt, and a gold Jesus necklace.
 He is 5′ 9″ and weighs 170 pounds.

 If you have information about his whereabouts, please contact the Hillsborough County Sheriff’s Office at 813-247-8200 or Rochester police by calling 911.